“A must have.”

 Learn everything you ever wondered about:

-After looking at what travel writing is and dozens of different types of writing you can pursue to earn money as a travel writer today in the Introduction, this chapter breaks down the biggest things holding people back from succeeding as travel writers and the three main types of travel writers, based on what motivates people to become travel writers in the first place.
-Six-figure income breakdowns for each type of writer are provided, along with a 1000-day plan to reaching your income goals.
+There are dozens of different types of writing you can pursue to earn money as a travel writer today.
+This chapter breaks down the biggest things holding people back from succeeding as and the three main types of motivations to become a travel writer in the first place with six-figure income breakdowns for each type of writer are provided, along with a 1000-day plan to reaching your income goals.

 Set Yourself Up for Success